-The 12 second duration gives you enough time to get a tree-buffed Wild Growth out.
+- The 12 second duration gives you enough time to get a tree-buffed Wild Growth out.
 You can expect a 12-20% uptime depending on how frequently you cast Wild Growth and how long the fight runs.

-> - If you leave tree form while the buff is active you aren’t able to return to it (unless you are also running the Incarnation talent) which does reduce the helms value a little bit.
+- If you leave tree form while the buff is active you aren’t able to return to it (unless you are also running the Incarnation talent) which can be an annoyance but isn’t a significant power decrease.

-> - Mythic+: Low tier.
-Poor interaction with Catweaving and you really need the reliability in Mythic+.
+- Mythic+: Bottom tier.
+Poor interaction with Cat/Owlweaving and you really need reliability in Mythic+.